Cornet-JS/Cornet.JS/README.md

 Cornet.JS
 =========
+An open source project by Toby56

-> The Open-source and Humane JavaScript Library for Honestly Modern Web Notifications.
+> The Humane JavaScript Library for Modern and Honest Web Notifications.

 Info:
 -----